jpdarela/CAETE-DVM/input/ISIMIP-HISTORICAL/README.md

 You will need the MPI library and the python module mpi4py to be installed in your system.

-With all files in place run:
+With all files in place goto the [CAETE-DVM/input/climate](https://github.com/jpdarela/CAETE-DVM/tree/master/input/climate), open a terminal and run:

 `$ mpiexec -n 5 python3.x create_input.py`